FOSSEE/st-scripts/using python modules/script.rst

 {{{ switch to next slide, outline slide }}}

-In this tutorial, we will see how to run python scripts from command line, importing modules, importing scipy and pylab modules.
+In this tutorial, we will see how to run python scripts from command line.
+See importing modules, importing scipy and pylab modules.
 And also see the Python standard library.

 .. #[Punch: the sentence seems discontinuous.]